UBehrmann/MultiplicativePersistence/README.md

 Current record holder for multiplicative persistence is 277'777'788'888'899 with a persistence of 11.

 This means if the next number isn't in the ullong_max range, I will have to change the code to use a different data type.
 Which can go beyond the ullong_max range.

+# Need to run the code

+- dear imgui in the same directory as the code
+- GLFW in the same directory as the code